nils-ost/TMNF-TimeAttackServer/docs/configuration.md

 If you like to play tracks besides the default ones you can place the gbx files in this directory: `/opt/middleware/tmnfd/dedicated/GameData/Tracks/Challenges` (feel free to create subdirectorys if you like)

+If you don't like to create your MatchSettings-Files by hand you can use the [Interactive MatchSettings Editor](matchsettingseditor.md) CLI tool I've created.
+Otherwise keep on reading.

 For the next step you need the unique IDs of the challenges.
 I've created a simple helper tool to extract those.
 Just type `tmnfd` on the commandline and hit enter, this should launch the tmnfd-cli.
 Now enter 2 (List Challenges) and hit enter.
 This is printing all available challenges with their path and unique ID.
 (You might copy the whole list to have it available for the next step)

 Now change to the directory `/opt/middleware/tmnfd/MatchSettings` here are all the available MatchSetting configurations stored.
 Just copy one of them to be used as a template for your own configuration.
 How these configurations work is documented here: [readme_dedicated](https://www.gamers.org/tmn/docs/readme_dedicated.html).
 For the challenges list you extracted the required path's and ident's in the previous step via the tmnfd-cli.
 Feel free to configure the MatchSettings to your needs.
 But be aware of the following: